-You may have heard these phrases before – split and A/B testing, or multivariate testing.
-Sure, these words can resemble some complicated scientific terms, and, for many entrepreneurs or small businesses, these phrases may look like something too challenging to even try.
+You may have heard the phrases split and A/B testing or multivariate testing before.
+Sure, these words can resemble some complicated scientific terms, and, for many entrepreneurs or small businesses, these phrases may look like something too challenging even to try.
 However, we are here to show you that A/B testing is actually not too complicated.
-We will discuss why A/B testing is beneficial and why it’s worth adding it to your marketing plans.
+We will discuss why A/B testing is beneficial and why it’s worth adding to your marketing plans.

 Simply put, A/B testing is a way to test different variables or elements in one email campaign.
 You can call it split testing too.
 Multivariate testing is used when you have a higher number of variations.
 Nowadays, A/B testing your emails is a popular and encouraged practice, and it’s also used across other digital mediums.